 Thank you for this attempt that makes us think.
 Is it not necessary to add that from 1920 onward, an electron not only has a position and a momentum, but also a spin ?

-This is true, but I didn’t want to get into it today, as the fact that the electron has spin is tangential to the issues I focused on here, which would have been the same had the electron been spinless.
+It is true that the idea of spin was a new one, and only possible in quantum physics.
+But I didn’t want to get into it today, as the fact that the electron has spin is tangential to the issues I focused on here, all of which would have been the same even if the electron been spinless.